 \section{Empirical Evidence of Non-Linearity}

-To investigate how human perception of translation quality varies with sample length, an empirical study was conducted with quality managers from three large enterprise clients.
-Each of these organizations manages multilingual translation programs with substantial daily volumes and relies on mature, metric-based TQE systems.
+To examine how perceived translation quality varies with evaluation sample length, we conducted an empirical elicitation study with Quality Managers from three large institutional translation programs (anonymized).
+Each organization operates a high-volume multilingual workflow and applies mature, metric-driven TQE procedures to support routine quality monitoring and acceptance decisions.